TanYa-Go/Movie-Quiz/README.md

 * To understand the game easily and to have fun playing
 * To be able to play the game on various devices, tablets, mobile phones and desktops
 * To have the option to choose the level of difficulty
-* To find out the correct answer if I answer incorrectly
+* To find out the correct answer if they answer incorrectly
 * To be able to track the score and see how many questions are left in the game
 * To be able to see how much time I have to answer the question